Health Insurance

 • Loading of 5–15% is applied

-• PED waiting period (2–4 years) is applied to thyroid-specific claims
+• PED waiting period (up to 3 years) is applied to thyroid-specific claims

 • Non-thyroid claims are covered from Day 1